reincas/Lanthanide/README.md

 and $q=0\ldots k$ besides the usual radial parameters in the `radial` dictionary.
 The set of none-zero parameters is determined by the site symmetry of the lanthanide ion.
 Note that crystal field interactions release the J degeneracy of the free ion hamiltonian.
 Diagonalisation of the full hamiltonian including crystal field matrices takes place in the full state space and is thus much slower than in SLJ coupling.

-States in intermediate SLJM coupling are linear combinations of all SLJM states, but they are typically dominated by components with one J value.
+States in intermediate SLJM coupling are linear combinations of all SLJM states, although usually a small number of dominant SLJM states determines the character of an intermediate state.

 ## Radiative transitions